I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 8. Be open to letting your child be your teacher

-I’ve found motherhood to be the biggest eye-opener into my character.
+I’ve found motherhood to be the biggest eye-opener into my personality.

-Sometimes I am who I want to be – a calm and focused mother who loves her children immensely, and at others, I’m cranky and irritable, which is not who I like to be.
+Sometimes, I am who I want to be – a calm and gentle mom who loves her children immensely, and at others, I’m cranky and irritable, which is not who I like to be.

-I use the things that trigger me to understand myself better.
-I ask myself, “Why do I do that?’
+I use the things that trigger me to better understand myself.
+I ask myself, “Why do I do that?”

-Sometimes, I really don’t know and that cements it even more for me that I certainly don’t want to shout at my kids when I can’t even understand why I want to in the first place!
+Sometimes, I really don’t know why, and that cements it even more that I certainly don’t want to shout at my kids when I can’t even understand why I’m doing it in the first place!

 Final tips